-Policy: Migraine Products - Calcitonin Gene-Related Peptide (CGRP) Receptor Antagonists

-eptinezumab-jjmr (Vyepti)

-erenumab-aooe (Aimovig)

-fremanezumab-vfrm (Ajovy)

-galcanezumab-gnlm (Emgality)

-rimegepant (Nurtec ODT)

-- 1. Patient is 18 years of age or older; AND - CGRP antagonists indicated for migraine prophylaxis will not be used in combination with each other [exception: rimegepant (Nurtec ODT) at a dose of less than or equal to 8 tablets per 30 days]; AND - 3.
-Diagnosis of migraine, as defined by the International Classification of Headache Disorders 3rd edition (ICHD-3) (See table 1); AND - 4.
-Documentation that the prescriber has ruled out medication overuse headache; AND - 5.
-Patient is experiencing 4 or more migraines per month; AND - 6.
-Patient has failed (defined as an inability to reduce migraine headaches by 2 or more days per month or inability to achieve significant improvement in quality of life) a 3-month trial of at least ONE agent from TWO of the following classes of preventive medications (See Preferred Therapies section listed below).
-Documentation of adherence is required for each therapy.(Unless there is documentation that all preferred therapy classes are contraindicated or not tolerated.) - a.
-Anticonvulsants; AND - b.
-Antidepressants; AND - c.
-Beta blockers; AND - d.
-Angiotensin receptor blockers

-Atogepant (Qulipta), eptinezumab-jjmr (Vyepti), or rimegepant (Nurtec ODT) may be approved when all of the following criteria are met:

-- 1. Criteria 1-6 is met above; AND - 2.
-Two preferred CGRP receptor antagonists on Apple Health Preferred Drug List (PDL) indicated for migraine prophylaxis have been ineffective, contraindicated, or not tolerated

-If ALL criteria are met, the request will be authorized for 6 months.
+Policy: Migraine Products - Calcitonin Gene-Related Peptide (CGRP) Receptor Antagonists eptinezumab-jjmr (Vyepti) erenumab-aooe (Aimovig) fremanezumab-vfrm (Ajovy) galcanezumab-gnlm (Emgality) rimegepant (Nurtec ODT) Patient is 18 years of age or older; AND CGRP antagonists indicated for migraine prophylaxis will not be used in combination with each other [exception: rimegepant (Nurtec ODT) at a dose of less than or equal to 8 tablets per 30 days]; AND Diagnosis of migraine, as defined by the International Classification of Headache Disorders 3rd edition (ICHD-3) (See table 1); AND Documentation that the prescriber has ruled out medication overuse headache; AND Patient is experiencing 4 or more migraines per month; AND Patient has failed (defined as an inability to reduce migraine headaches by 2 or more days per month or inability to achieve significant improvement in quality of life) a 3-month trial of at least ONE agent from TWO of the following classes of preventive medications (See Preferred Therapies section listed below).
+Documentation of adherence is required for each therapy (unless contraindicated or intolerance to treatment): Anticonvulsants; AND Beta blockers; AND Antidepressants; AND Angiotensin receptor blockers Atogepant (Qulipta), eptinezumab-jjmr (Vyepti), or rimegepant (Nurtec ODT) may be approved when all of the following criteria are met: Criteria 1-6 is met above; AND Two preferred CGRP receptor antagonists on Apple Health Preferred Drug List (PDL) indicated for migraine prophylaxis have been ineffective, contraindicated, or not tolerated If ALL criteria are met, the request will be authorized for 6 months.
+Criteria (Reauthorization) Atogepant (Qulipta), galcanezumab-gnlm (Emgality), eptinezumab-jjmr (Vyepti), erenumab-aooe (Aimovig), fremanezumab-vfrm (Ajovy), or rimegepant (Nurtec ODT) may be approved when all of the following criteria are met: Migraine days reduced by at least 40% from baseline; OR Documentation of significant improvement in Quality of Life measures (e.g. a 6-point reduction on the HIT-6 score) If ALL criteria are met, the request will be authorized for 12 months.
+Cluster Headache galcanezumab-gnlm (Emgality) Galcanezumab-gnlm (Emgality) may be approved when all of the following criteria are met: Patient is 18 years of age or older; AND Diagnosis of episodic cluster headache, as defined by the International Classification of Headache Disorders 3rd edition (ICHD-3) (see table 1); AND

-Criteria (Reauthorization)

-Atogepant (Qulipta), galcanezumab-gnlm (Emgality), eptinezumab-jjmr (Vyepti), erenumab-aooe (Aimovig), fremanezumab-vfrm (Ajovy), or rimegepant (Nurtec ODT) may be approved when all of the following criteria are met:

-- 1. Migraine days reduced by at least 40% from baseline; OR - 2.
-Documentation of significant improvement in Quality of Life measures (e.g. a 6-point reduction on the HIT-6 score)

-If ALL criteria are met, the request will be authorized for 12 months.

-Cluster Headache galcanezumab-gnlm (Emgality)

-Galcanezumab-gnlm (Emgality) may be approved when all of the following criteria are met:

-- 1. Patient is 18 years of age or older; AND - Diagnosis of episodic cluster headache, as defined by the International Classification of Headache Disorders 3rd edition (ICHD-3) (see table 1); AND